croguerrero/learn-terraform-provision-eks-cluster/README.md

 # Provision an EKS Cluster with Terraform CI/CD on AWS

-Notes: Verify Credential in workspaces.
+Notes: Set up CredentialS in Github, Terraform Cloud.